 And that’s it!

 You can now put preventative measures in place to exercise a strong grip on overall privileged user security and boost your team’s productivity.
-Trust us, having an effective privileged monitoring system is all you’ll need to protect the integrity of all your databases in the best possible way.
+Trust us, having an effective privileged user monitoring system is all you’ll need to protect the integrity of all your databases in the best possible way.